Money in the Bank (2016)

 The 2016 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the seventh annual Money in the Bank and took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
-This was the first WWE event to take place at this venue, and also the last WWE PPV and livestreaming event to be held before the reintroduction of the brand extension in July.
+It was the seventh annual Money in the Bank event and took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

 Eleven matches were contested at the event, with two matches contested on the Kickoff pre-show.
-The main event saw Seth Rollins defeat Roman Reigns to win the WWE World Heavyweight Championship, only to lose it minutes later to Dean Ambrose, who cashed in the Money in the Bank contract that he won earlier in the event to defeat Rollins for the title.
+The main event saw Seth Rollins defeat Roman Reigns to win the WWE World Heavyweight Championship, only to lose it minutes later to Dean Ambrose, who cashed in his Money in the Bank contract that he won in the eponymous match earlier in the event.
+As a result, all three former Shield members were all WWE World Heavyweight Champion the same night; a week after the event, the title's name was truncated to WWE Championship.
 Also on the card, AJ Styles defeated John Cena.
-Two days after Money in the Bank, former champion Reigns was suspended for violating WWE's Wellness Program.
-This was also the last Money in the Bank event to have only a men's Money in the Bank ladder match as a women's Money in the Bank ladder match was added the following year.
+Two days after the event, former champion Reigns was suspended for violating WWE's Wellness Program.

+This was the first WWE event to take place at this venue, and also WWE's last PPV and livestreaming event to be held before the reintroduction of the brand extension in July.
+This was also the last Money in the Bank event to have only a men's Money in the Bank ladder match as a women's version was introduced the following year.

 Production

 Background

-The event was held at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+The seventh annual Money in the Bank event was held at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.

-Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, which at the time was generally held between June and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
-The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-For 2016, the winner received a contract for a WWE World Heavyweight Championship match, later renamed to WWE Championship when the promotion reintroduced the brand extension in July, where they again split their roster between the Raw and SmackDown brands where wrestlers are exclusively assigned to perform.
-The 2016 event was the seventh Money in the Bank and it took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year, with the 2016 match awarding a WWE World Heavyweight Championship match.
+The seventh Money in the Bank event took place on June 19, 2016, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
 Tickets went on sale on April 8.